joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 ));
 ```

+We can simply use an array map function (see above) to render array structured data into our views.

+## A Real World Focus

-Let's revisit what our completed `DaysCompleted` component should look like.
+Let's revisit what our completed `DaysCompleted` component should look like:

 ![](./assets/completed_view.png)

 To add further context, each histogram bar represents a percentage score from the last 10 days.
 As you can imagine, this information will be receive from an external data source.
 However, we don't really know what that is going to look like yet.
-Until this is the case we will have to mock our data.
+Until this is the case, we will have to mock our data.

 :::warning

-You will rely heavily on this technique if you are following the design route for assessment 2.
+You can use technique if you are trying to mock functionality that is too complex to implement for your final assessment.

 ::::